VERIFICATION & VALIDATION

 Published Public-Reference ParityImplemented for named cases

-The repo now includes a published Abaqus NAFEMS T3 transient-conduction parity pack and a NASA/NASTRAN washer steady-state parity pack with reproducible in-repo artifacts.
+The current public evidence set includes a published Abaqus NAFEMS T3 transient-conduction parity pack and a NASA/NASTRAN washer steady-state parity pack with reproducible artifacts.

 TVAC / Flight Correlation ToolingAvailable in product